 If you are interested in moving to Norway, contact Info Norden, the Nordic Council of Ministers’ information service.

-Do you want to know more about Norway and the rest of the Nordic countries?
+Do you want to know more about Norway and the other Nordic countries?

 The biennial report State of the Nordic Region provides a comprehensive and unique insight into the Nordic countries, drawing on statistical data on demographics, the labour market, education and the economy in the Region.